 So you’re looking for a great sex toy for some awesome prostate play?
-I reviewed the Njoy Pure Wand back in 2013 for All Male Sex Toys, and it quickly became one of my favorites for prostate play.
-Five years—and many other prostate massagers—later, I still haven’t come across anything that works quite like the Pure Wand.
+I reviewed the Pure Wand back in 2013 for All Male Sex Toys, and it quickly became one of my favorites for prostate play.
+Five years—and many other prostate massagers—later, I still haven’t come across anything that works quite like the Njoy Pure Wand for prostate play.
 While the weight of this thing makes it a great choice for garden variety anal play, and it’s fun to pop your hole with either one of the balled ends, I’m going to focus on using the Pure Wand as a prostate massager.

 Find Your Prostate

 If you’re an old pro at prostate play, you can skip this step.
 But I’d hate to contribute something on prostate massage and make the assumption that everyone knows where to find their P-spot.
 The prostate is a gland that is located near the base of the urethra and can be stimulated by applying pressure on the anterior wall of the anus.
 It’s not too far up inside your hole (about 3 inches), but the location can vary slightly from person to person.
 There are plenty of online tutorials for prostate play, but for this guide I’m going to link to a video I found a while ago.
 It’s only two minutes long and not only shows you how to easily locate the prostate with fingers, but also throws out some tips on things like lube, gloves, and enemas.
 You know, for added comfort and cleanliness.
 Oh, and how to use a Gatorade bottle to find just what you’re looking for.
 VIDEO: How to Find and Massage Your Prostate.